MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/New-AzureRMAutomationVariable.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationVariable** cmdlet creates a variable in azure_2 Automation.
+The **New-AzureRmAutomationVariable** cmdlet creates a variable in Azure Automation.
 To encrypt the variable, specify the *Encrypted* parameter.
 You cannot modify the encrypted state of a variable after creation.